 - Knowledge of the female athlete triad

-- Supplements that are ergogenic aids with their scientific evidence
+- Supplements that are ergogenic aid with their scientific evidence

 A Word about Sports Nutrition Supplements and Other Sports Nutrition Products

-Students need to know that the inclusion of information regarding sports supplements and other products in sports nutrition based on evidence of scientific research are used for athletic performance and for health.
+Students need to know that the inclusion of information regarding sports supplements and other products in sports nutrition based on evidence from scientific research is used for athletic performance and health.

 United States and Canada

-These two countries work close with each other to update the essential nutrition sciences and the national guidelines.
+These two countries work closely with each other to update the essential nutrition sciences and national guidelines.
 They also work close when it comes to guidelines for supplementation.

 Dietary Reference Values

-There is a lot of progress that has been made in the U.S. and other countries for determining the needs for promoting health and prevention of diseases relating to nutrition.
+Much progress has been made in the U.S. and other countries in determining the need for promoting health and preventing diseases relating to nutrition.

 Athletic Perfection from Imperfection

-A major challenge for athletic performance is juggling the diet, body composition, calorie intake, and other measurements when they are not perfect.
-This makes it tough to accurately measure everything.
+A major challenge for athletic performance is juggling the diet, body composition, calorie intake, and other measurements when they are imperfect.
+This makes it tough to measure everything accurately.

 Nutrition is our process for the body and its use of food for sustenance needed to live.
-We convert foods into structural and functional compounds of the body like the skin, muscle, and our hair.
-We need nutrition for the energy production, growth, maintaining bodily functions, repairing tissues, performing physically and promoting good health.
+We convert foods into structural and functional compounds of the body, like the skin, muscles, and our hair.
+We need nutrition for energy production, growth, maintaining bodily functions, repairing tissues, performing physically, and promoting good health.
 Some body parts require specific nutrients for proper function.

 Many athletes these days are on diets focused on fast food and snacks that lack essential nutrients.
-This isn’t to say that unessential nutrients are not important, because they also are.
+This isn’t to say that unessential nutrients are unimportant, but they also are.

-The importance for all diets is going to be put on a balanced diet that has foods from four major categories.
+The importance of all diets will be put on a balanced diet with foods from four major categories.

 - Fruits and veggies